philandteds/contact_us/doc/README.md

 ### Notes

-* The cronjob must be executed from mb_global or pt_global.
-If it is executed from mb_admin or pt_admin, blank emails may arrive.
-The cronjob is set up to run under the "frequent" group.
+* The cronjob must be executed from mb_admin or pt_admin.
+If it is executed from a siteaccess that does not include the admin2 design, blank emails will arrive.

 * Emails are currently sent **to** the email address listed in site.ini, under